sarthak47sh/Ultrasonic-Distance-Monitoring-ESP8266/README.md

 <h2>Overview</h2>

 <p>
-This project implements an ultrasonic distance monitoring system using a
+This project implements an Ultrasonic Distance Monitoring System using a
-<b>NodeMCU ESP8266</b> and an <b>HC-SR04 ultrasonic sensor</b>.
+<b>NodeMCU ESP8266</b> and an <b>HC-SR04 UltraSonic Sensor</b>.
 The system measures distance in real time, provides LED-based proximity indication, and logs data to the cloud using ThingSpeak.
 </p>

 <p>
-The project was developed incrementally, evolving from basic distance measurement into a modular, IoT-enabled embedded system with improved firmware architecture and system responsiveness.
+The project was developed incrementally, evolving from basic distance measurement into a modular, IoT-enabled embedded system with improved firmware architecture.
 </p>

 <hr>